src-d/blog/content/post/calling-c-functions-from-bigquery.md

 Have you ever used [BigQuery](https://cloud.google.com/bigquery/)?
 If you have never used it you're missing out on one of my favorite products of Google Cloud Platform.
-It has the power to query terabytes of data in seconds while exposing a familar SQL API.
+It has the power to query terabytes of data in seconds while exposing a familiar SQL API.

 At source{d} we have terabytes of data, so wouldn't it be cool if we could simply store our datasets on BigQuery and let anyone easily analyze those?